MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/design-area-resource-organization.md

 ### How many Azure Virtual Desktop virtual machines will you require?

-It is recommended not to deploy more than 5,000 virtual machines per region (for both personal and host pools based on Windows 10 Enterprise single and multi-session)
-Increasing the resources of an individual session host virtual machine can help to accommodate more user sessions
+You shouldn't deploy more than 5,000 virtual machines per region (for both personal and host pools based on Windows 10 Enterprise single and multi-session).
+Increasing the resources of an individual session host virtual machine can help to accommodate more user sessions.

 To manage enterprise environments with more than 5,000 VMs per Azure subscription in the same region, you can create multiple Azure subscriptions in a hub-spoke architecture and connect them via virtual network peering, as in the preceding example architecture.
 You could also deploy VMs in a different region in the same subscription to increase the number of VMs.

 ### Which regions will the hosts be deployed in?

 Consider deploying your hosts to Azure regions that are closest to your users in order to help with performance related to network connectivity and latency.
 Also consider compliance and data residency requirements when choosing a specific region.

 ## Design recommendations